senanu/b40/docs/ch02/ch02_rg.md

 1. What is an ionic bond?
 How is it different from a covalent bond?{{site.space3}}
 2. If the two atoms aren't sharing electrons in an ionic bond, what holds the two atoms together?{{site.space3}}
-3. Draw a sodium atom and a chlorine atom.
+3. Draw a sodium atom and a chlorine atom side-by-side on your page.
 Then transfer one electron from the sodium atom to the chlorine.
 Which atom has more electrons than protons?
 Which has more protons than electrons? {{site.space3}}

     > OBJECTIVE: Define electronegativity of an atom and the role of electronegativity in bond formation.